Indian Defence

-but other moves are played as detailed below.
+Black's main second-move alternative is 2...g6, preparing a fianchetto of the king's bishop and leading to the King's Indian Defence or Grünfeld Defence.
+Another possibility is 2...c5, a counterstrike in the centre known as the Benoni Defence.
+Also seen are 2...c6, which usually transposes to the Slav Defence, and 2...d6, the Old Indian Defence.

-Instead of 2.c4, White often plays 2.Nf3.
-Then Black may play 2...d5 which may transpose to a Queen's Gambit after 3.c4.
-Or Black may play 2...e6 which retains possibilities of transposing to a Queen's Gambit or Queen's Indian Defence.
-Alternatively, 2...g6 may transpose to a King's Indian Defence or Grünfeld Defence, while 2...c5 invites transposition to a Benoni.
-White can deny Black any of these transpositions by refraining from c2–c4 over the next several moves.
+White's main second-move alternative is 2.Nf3.
+Black's most common replies are 2...d5, most often transposing to the Queen's Gambit after 3.c4, though White may avoid this by avoiding or delaying c2-c4, often instead playing the London System, Colle System, or Torre Attack; 2...e6, which retains possibilities of transposing to a Queen's Gambit or Queen's Indian Defence; or 2...g6, which may transpose to a King's Indian Defence or Grünfeld Defence.
+White can also play 2.Bg5, the Trompowsky Attack; 2.Bf4, the Accelerated London System; and 2.Nc3, typically leading to the Richter–Veresov Attack (2...d5 3.Bg5) or Rapport–Jobava System (2...d5 3.Bf4).

-On the second move, White can also play 2.Bg5, the Trompowsky Attack.
-Black can respond 2...Ne4 (see 1.d4 Nf6 2.Bg5 Ne4), or 2...e6 (see 1.d4 Nf6 2.Bg5 e6), among other moves.
-A third alternative for White is 2.Bf4, the London System.
-Another alternative is 2.Nc3.
-Then Black may play 2...d5, after which 3.Bg5 is the Richter–Veresov Attack (D01, see 1.d4 Nf6 2.Nc3 d5).
-Black may also play 2...g6 (see 1.d4 Nf6 2.Nc3 g6).

 History

 The earliest known use of the term "Indian Defence" was in 1884, and the name was attributed to the openings used by the Indian player Moheschunder Bannerjee against John Cochrane.
 Philip W. Sergeant describes Moheschunder as having been as of 1848 "a Brahman in the Mofussil—up country, as we might say—who had never been beaten at chess!"
 Sergeant wrote in 1934 (substituting algebraic notation for his descriptive notation):The Indian Defences by g6 coupled with d6, or b6 coupled with e6, were largely taught to European players by the example of Moheschunder and other Indians, to whom the fianchetto developments were a natural legacy from their own game.
 The fondness for them of the present Indian champion of British chess, Mir Sultan Khan, is well known.
 But they are now so widely popular that Dr. S. G. Tartakover was able to declare, some years ago, that "to-day fianchettos are trumps."
 A sequel hardly to have been anticipated from the discovery of Moheschunder in the Mofussil!

 In the following game, Moheschunder (Black) plays the Grünfeld Defence against Cochrane in 1855—some 38 years before Ernst Grünfeld was born.

-John Cochrane vs. Moheschunder Bannerjee, May 1855:

-1.d4 Nf6 2.c4 g6 3.Nc3 d5 4.e3 Bg7 5.Nf3 0-0 6.cxd5 Nxd5 7.Be2 Nxc3 8.bxc3 c5 9.0-0 cxd4 10.cxd4 Nc6 11.Bb2 Bg4 12.Rc1 Rc8 13.Ba3 Qa5 14.Qb3 Rfe8 15.Rc5 Qb6 16.Rb5 Qd8 17.Ng5 Bxe2 18.Nxf7 Na5 and White mates in three (19.Nh6+ double check Kh8 20.Qg8+ Rxg8 21.Nf7).

 Another of the games between these players transposed to what would today be called the Four Pawns Attack against the King's Indian Defence.
 This time Moheschunder, as Black, won after some enterprising (and perhaps dubious) sacrificial play: